 Undergraduates who are looking to pursue a PhD must first apply to the PhD In Biomedical Science.

 We are looking for someone independent and creative to maintain the fish facility, order lab supplies, and help out with various projects around the lab.
 This position includes the opportunity for independent projects for candidates pursuing a research career.
 Candidates should have (or be pursuing) a bachelors degree in Biology or a related field.

 Past experience in fish husbandry or in a research lab is excellent, but if you are eager to learn, proactive and interested in the kind of things we do, you are more than welcome to apply.
 Please email Jean-Denis with a Cover Letter, your CV, and a list of three references.

-In January 2020, the Beaudoin lab will move into the award winning, newly renovated, and state-of-the-art Cell and Genome Sciences Building at UConn Health.
-Here, the lab will join the rest of the Department of Genetics and Genome Sciences.
-We’re excited to build the lab in this engaging and multi-disciplinary research home.
+In January 2020, the Beaudoin moved into the award winning, newly renovated, and state-of-the-art Cell and Genome Sciences Building at UConn Health.
+Here, the lab joined the rest of the Department of Genetics and Genome Sciences.
+We’re excited to expand the lab in this engaging and multi-disciplinary research home.